kfcampbell/glinq/README.md

 Long-term TODOs:
 - Implement parallel operations
 - Use fuzzing in testing
-- Full coverage of functions in samber/lo
+- Full coverage of functions in LINQ
 - Complete testing with code coverage
 - Cancellation (esp. in channel operations)
-- Decide whether to implement container type (e.g. Set) like .NET has
+- Decide whether to implement container types (e.g. Set) like .NET has
 - Use `t.Run(tc.name, ...)` as the testing pattern rather than the janky string constructions currently in place.
 - Consider using literal instantiations instead of `make` everywhere